-Related Party Transactions Policies and Procedures (1) Parent Company Transactions between the Company and its parent company are on an arm's length basis in a manner similar to transactions with non-related parties.
+(5) Substantial Stockholders Transactions between the Company and its substantial stockholders are on an arm's length basis in a manner similar to transactions with non-related parties.
 Such transactions are made at normal market prices and terms.
 An assessment is undertaken at each financial year by examining the final position of the related party and the market in which the related party operates.
+Pursuant to the requirements of the CG Manual, the Company fully and timely discloses all material information concerning its operations, including significant related party transactions (excluding the purchase of crude oil in the normal course of business).